GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 ## #Debuff
 <hr>
 - **Image**
-- Debuffs are applied only when the player picks up an EM.
+- Mele and EvilMele (EM) are scattered around the map.
+Debuffs are applied only when the player picks up an EM.
 - EM is a real enemy and should be avoided.
 The player must constantly think about whether to choose a path even if it will lead him to encounter a debuff.
 <hr>
 All 3 possible effects: